Consensys/doc.orion/docs/Concepts/TLS-Communication.md

 # TLS Communication

-Orion supports TLS to secure communication between a client (for example Hyperledger Besu), and other Orion nodes.
+Orion supports TLS to secure communication to a client (for example Hyperledger Besu), and to other Orion nodes.

 ![Orion TLS](../images/Orion_TLS.png)